SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ## Adding a board view

 In the previous chapter, we defined all the card visualization.
 We are now ready to define the game board visualization.
-Basically we will define a new element subclass and set its layout.
+Basically, we will define a new element subclass and set its layout.

 Here is a typical scenario to create the game: we create a model and its view and we assign the model as the view's model.